vert-x3/vertx-mongo-client/README.md

-# mongoDB for Vert.x
+# MongoDB Service for Vert.x

-A Vert.x library allowing applications to seamlessly interact with a mongoDB instance, whether that's saving, retrieving, searching, or deleting documents.
+A Vert.x service allowing applications to seamlessly interact with a mongoDB instance, whether that's saving, retrieving, searching, or deleting documents.
 Mongo is a great match for persisting data in a Vert.x application since it natively handles JSON (BSON) documents.